zkrising/Tachi/database-seeds/README.md

 ## Contribution Info

-All work should be merged into `develop`.
+All work should be merged into `staging`.
 That branch is synced with the staging deploys of Tachi.

-Changes will then be merged and cherry picked into `production` whenever is best.
-Production will be reset as a branch every once in a while, and lose its history.
-This is fine.
-Don't worry about it.
+Changes will then be merged and cherry picked into `release/v*` whenever is best.

 ## What Databases Are Here?